 Maternal Mental Health Month: My Story

-My pregnancy had been healthy, I had read all the books, sat front row for the baby classes (and took notes and asked questions), and I had the baby’s room fully prepared months before she was due.
+My pregnancy had been healthy, I had read all the books, sat in the front row for the baby classes (and took notes and asked questions), and I had the baby’s room fully prepared months before she was due.